If someone is venting their upset at you, even if it's not about you, it's natural that you might react negatively.

 You've probably already witnessed first-hand that when you resist or react negatively toward someone who is venting at you, or try to advise them of a better perspective, it can end up adding fuel to their fire and making things worse!

-Luckily, it doesn't have to be this way.
+But it doesn't have to be that way.
 There is another path.

 Someone in the situation can choose the path of peace.
 And that someone is you!

-You can save yourself and help to free them too.
+You can save yourself, and at the same time help to free them too.
 Here's how…

 Buddhist monk Thich Nhat Hanh beautifully conveys the power of truly listening to each other from a space of compassion.